bigo229/speedwayworld-blog/src/content/blog/polish-speedway-standings-10-09-2026.md

 | 8 | CZE | 14 | 0 | 0 | 14 | 0 | 0 | -270 |

-## Semifinal Play-Off First Leg Results
+## Semi-final Play-Off First Leg Results

 The post-season tournament launched on Sunday, September 6, with major away wins shaping the battle for the grand final.